 Welcome to the Town of Stow

 Nothing is lovelier than an old New England apple orchard in full bloom.
 Nowhere is that fact more evident than in Stow, Massachusetts.
 But Stow has more than apple orchards going for it.
-Stow has a four-seasons kind of beauty that makes it ideal as "a place for growing up in and a place for coming back to".
+Stow has a four-seasons kind of beauty that makes it ideal as "a place for growing up and a place for coming back".

 The town of Stow, a small rural community of about 6,900 people, has an abundance of softly rolling hills and rustic country lanes.
 It is located in Middlesex County, about 25 miles west of Boston and about 28 miles east of Worcester.